Connecting to WebDAV

 The links above to go to instructions for connecting with each program.

-If you are using your own WebDAV client, you will need to connect manually.
-See finding your login information for the necessary steps.
+It is not necessary to use the suggested WebDAV clients.
+If you are using a WebDAV client not listed above, you can connect manually.
+See finding your login information below for the necessary steps.

 Finding your Login InformationIf you are not using BitKinex or Cyberduck as a WebDAV client, follow the instructions here to learn how to connect manually.